 We’ve witnessed all three trends in our work with the UK’s leading data centre service provider, Gyron – an NTT Communications Corporation company, the network, cloud and international communications business within NTT Corporation.

-The Campus, built on a 9.5 acre site near two existing Gyron data centres in Hemel Hempstead, northwest of London, will provide about 10,000 sq m of servers, expanding NTT Com’s total server room area in the UK by 2.5 times.
+The Campus, built on a 9.5-acre site near two existing Gyron data centres in Hemel Hempstead, northwest of London, will provide about 10,000 sq m of servers, expanding NTT Com’s total server room area the UK by 2.5 times.

-It will also be the first large scale commercial colocation data centre in the UK to offer the option of a chillerless cooling system, which opens up approximately 30% more energy capacity for ICT systems without expanding its power system and without introducing outside air in to the server room.
+It will also be the first large scale commercial colocation data centre in the UK to offer the option of a chillers cooling system, which opens up approximately 30% more energy capacity for ICT systems without expanding its power system and without introducing outside air into the server room.

-So, alongside the data centre explosion is a similar boom in physical security at the sites and their integration with human and electronic security measures too.
+So, alongside the data centre explosion is a similar boom in physical security at the sites and their integration with human and electronic security measures.

 Our perimeter security designs mimic the systems and methods used by the data centre operators themselves to protect their equipment and data assets.